wumpz/wumpz.github.io/_posts/2020-12-30-window-functions.md

 |4|1|5|
 |5|1|5|

 > Note: Without any further configuration the window function processes each row for every partition.
-Therefore the range is always to complete partition.
+Therefore the range is always the complete partition.

 # with additional **order by**